ansonl/DEM2STL/templates/description.md

 # Recommended print settings

 Print the model flat.
 You can do a manual color change mid print to get interesting color transitions at higher elevations.
 Printers without multi-material capability should print the `*-single.3mf` models.

+Show off streams, lakes, and coastlines with filament that is glow-in-the-dark or translucent — or simply use a different color from the base!

 **Download the optimized Cura print settings profile for topo maps [HERE](https://www.printables.com/model/529276-contiguous-usa-lower-48-topographic-map-with-hydro).**